PneumaCareHQ/pneumahealth-consults-js/README.md

 # PneumaHealth Widget JavaScript SDK

-A JS library for implementing the PneumaHealth widget - PneumaHealthJS is a safe and secure web drop-in module and this library provides a front-end web for tele-medicine and medical consultations
+A JS library for implementing the PneumaHealth widget - PneumaHealthJS is a safe and secure web drop-in module and this library provides a front-end web for tele-medicine and medical consultations.

 ## Try the demo